 The Flinn Scholars Program is among a handful of statewide or regional merit-based undergraduate scholarship programs run by private philanthropies.
-The program is operated by the Flinn Foundation Scholarship Program LLC and supported by the Flinn Foundation, a private, nonprofit, grantmaking charity based in Phoenix.
-The first Flinn Scholars were selected in 1986; to date, the program has awarded some 500 scholarships.
-Today, the total package, which includes the university-provided cost of tuition, is valued at more than $100,000.
+The program is operated by the Flinn Foundation Scholarship Program LLC and supported by the Flinn Foundation, a private, nonprofit, grantmaking organization based in Phoenix.
+The first Flinn Scholars were selected in 1986; to date, the program has awarded 545 scholarships.
+Today's total package, including the university-provided cost of tuition, is valued at more than $100,000.

 What does the Flinn Scholarship Provide?

 Some of the benefits of the Flinn Scholarship are quantifiable.
 But many are not.
 Each Flinn Scholar receives:

 - the value of eight semesters of tuition (in partnership with Arizona’s universities);